Trying to build a home gym without breaking the bank, plus save space?

 4. Ease of Adjustment

-Since the name of the game is adjustability, it’s critical to get a kettlebell with a wide range of weights that are quick and easy to adjust.
+It’s critical to get a kettlebell with a wide range of weights that are quick and easy to adjust.

-However, different manufacturers make adjustable kettlebells with a number of weight switching and locking mechanisms.
+However, different manufacturers make adjustable kettlebells with a number of weight-switching and locking mechanisms.

 Some models come with a switch that holds the weights in place.
 It’s a fast, safe, and simple solution.
 Others have a pin, twisting, or click-in system.
 Also, some models use discs sliding on and off a central pole or have a removable center, i.e. a hole in which you insert the weights.